-Lillard shimmied to his right and launched a 37-footer.
+Lillard shimmied to his right and launched a 37-foot game-winner.
 Bang.

 Game.
 Series.
 Rip City.

 Damian Lillard's Game Winner

 They don’t call him Logo Lillard without reason.
 His missiles from the parking lot are a vital part of his repertoire.
 It’s a necessity to pick him up as soon as he breaks half court.
-Once he crosses that line, he’s in range.
+Once he crosses that line, it’s Dame Time.
 Something you only have to worry about with him and Wardell Stephen Curry in the hoops world.

-The buzzer-beater and 50-point performance not only sent the Blazers to the Western Conference Semifinals against the Denver Nuggets, but it also dismantled a franchise.
+The buzzer-beater and 50-point postseason performance not only sent the Blazers to the Western Conference Semifinals against the Denver Nuggets, but it also dismantled a franchise.
 That iteration of the Thunder had run its course.
 Paul George finagled his way to the Los Angeles Clippers.
 Russell Westbrook was dealt to the Houston Rockets.
-“Thunder” by Imagine Dragons wasn’t hitting as hard as it used to.
-Lillard’s shot echoed Michael Jordan’s playoff series-winners that altered the trajectory of the Cleveland Cavaliers.
+"Thunder" by Imagine Dragons wasn't hitting as hard as it used to.
+Lillard's shot echoed Michael Jordan's playoff series-winners that altered the trajectory of the Cleveland Cavaliers.